donlopez/JulioLopez.github.io/README.md

 ## Contact

-If you have any questions or suggestions, please reach out to Julio Lopez via email at juliolopez9260@gmail.com or connect on [LinkedIn](https://www.linkedin.com/in/julio-lopez-380937282/).
+If you have any questions or suggestions, please reach out to Julio Lopez on [LinkedIn](https://www.linkedin.com/in/julio-lopez-380937282/).